abegailnavarro09/SQL_Job_Analysis/README.md

 The queries in this project focus on specific aspects of the data analyst job market.
 Here's my approach to addressing the key areas:

 ### Top Paying Data Analyst Job
+For this question, we will join two tables to retrieve job postings for "Data Analyst" roles located "Anywhere" with non-null salary data.
+The results will be filtered based on specific conditions: location, non-null salary, and "Data Analyst" roles.
+Then, we will sort them by salary in descending order and limit the output to the top 10 highest-paying jobs.
 ```sql
 SELECT
         job_id,